timlegge/docker-snmpsim-openDCIM/README.md

 AP7902B | OID for Phase2 | .1.3.6.1.4.1.318.1.1.12.2.3.1.1.2.2 | Phase 2 (or Bank 1) | 0.1 AMPS
 AP7902B | OID for Phase3 | .1.3.6.1.4.1.318.1.1.12.2.3.1.1.2.3 | Phase 3 (or Bank 2) | 0.1 AMPS

+#### APC Responses
+The simulator uses the built in variation modules to provide changable values for some of the OIDs:

+   1. Power Outlet Names -> .1.3.6.1.4.1.318.1.1.4.4.2.1.4 are set to an initial value that can be changed by performing an snmpset command:

+    snmpset -v2c -c [community] [DOCKER HOST IP Address] \
+        .1.3.6.1.4.1.318.1.1.4.4.2.1.4.1 s "My new Port Description"

+   2. Outlet State -> .1.3.6.1.4.1.318.1.1.26.9.2.3.1.5 are set using a numeric between 1 and 2 for half the records (essentially it flips each time it is queried)

 ### Tripplite Power Transfer Switch
 Type | Description | OID | Notes
 -----|--------|-------|--------------